 The forecast of potential spawner abundance is derived from the ocean abundance forecasts, ocean natural mortality rates, age-specific maturation rates, stray rates, and the proportion of escapement expected to spawn in natural areas.
-The 2017 KRFC potential spawner abundance forecast is 12,383 natural-area adults, which is lower than all postseason values estimated for years 1985-2016.
-This potential spawner abundance forecast applied to the KRFC control rule results in an allowable exploitation rate of 8.1 percent, which produces, in expectation, 11,379 natural-area adult spawners.
-Therefore, fisheries impacting KRFC must be crafted to achieve, in expectation, a minimum of 11,379 natural-area adult spawners in 2017.
+The 2018 KRFC potential spawner abundance forecast is 59,733 natural-area adults.
+This potential spawner abundance forecast applied to the KRFC control rule results in an allowable exploitation rate of 31.9 percent, which produces, in expectation, 40,700 natural-area adult spawners.
+Therefore, fisheries impacting KRFC must be crafted to achieve, in expectation, a minimum of 40,700 natural-area adult spawners in 2018.

-In 2017, invoking de minimis fishing rates under Amendment 16 will be necessary because KRFC potential spawner abundance is projected to be less than 54,267 natural-area adults.
-The FMP includes the following guidance with regard to de minimis exploitation rates: "When recommending an allowable de minimis exploitation rate in a given year, the Council shall also consider the following circumstances:
+In 2018, invoking de minimis fishing rates under Amendment 16 will not be necessary because KRFC potential spawner abundance is projected to be greater than 54,267 natural-area adults.
+Therefore, projected escapement will meet or exceed the S{MSY} of 40,700 with an exploitation rate greater than 0.25.